Observance of Christmas by country: Jordan

-Jordanian Christians observe Christmas on 25 December.
+Jordanian Christians observe Christmas on 25 December, which is a national holiday.
 The Muslim majority of Jordan also take part in Christmas as a holiday, and during this time shops and streets in Jordan are colorfully decorated.

 Iraq

-Christmas is celebrated by Christians in Iraq, and in 2018 it was declared an official state holiday for the first time.
+Christmas is celebrated by Christians in Iraq, and in 2018, it was declared an official state holiday for the first time.
 In recent years, an increasing number of Muslims have also started celebrating Christmas as a secular holiday.
-Christmas ceremonies are held in one of the world's oldest Christian communities by a minority of Chaldeans.

-Israel and Palestine
+Palestine

-While Christmas is marked as a religious holiday in the State of Palestine, it is not listed in the official list of holidays in Israel – as it follows the Jewish calendar – but is celebrated by the Christian community in these two countries on its Gregorian Calendar date with focus on its religious significance and the fact that the land of Israel is where the story of Christmas is set as was written in the Bible.

-The main focus of celebrations of the holiday is in Bethlehem in the Palestinian controlled-West Bank, just kilometers from Jerusalem, where the Church of the Nativity is located.
+The main focus of the holiday's celebrations is in Bethlehem in the Palestinian-controlled West Bank, just kilometers from Jerusalem, where the Church of the Nativity is located.
 It is celebrated thrice there: